Dental Board of California License Defense Lawyer

 Dental Board of California Accusation Defense Attorney

-A formal Accusation served on a California Dentist serves as notice to a Dentist that the Board intends to revoke the Dentist License.
+A formal Accusation served on a California Dentist serves as notice to a Dentist that the Board intends to revoke the Dental License.
 The Dentist, now called the Respondent, has only 15 days from the date that the Accusation was served (not received, but served) to file a Notice of Defense.
 The failure to file a Notice of Defense results in a Default against the Dentist.
-A Default will result in the immediate Revocation of the Dentist License.
+A Default will result in the immediate Revocation of the Dental License.

 Dental Board of California Hearing Attorney